(Last updated on August 5, 2024.)

 Part width (rate) specifies Part Height (for Horizontal Direction) or Part Width (for Vertical Direction) in direct ratio to the font size of each part.

-Number of Measures per Stage
+Number of the Measures per Stage

-On the other hand, when Automatic is selected, lengths of measures will be automatically calculated.
+On the other hand, when Automatic is selected, the lengths of measures will be automatically calculated.
 Measures are enlarged by Measure Scale Rate.

 See also Stretching and Shortening Length of Measures.